krahets/hello-algo/en/docs/chapter_divide_and_conquer/exercises.md

     2. When `n = 0`, the function returns 1.
 When `n = 1`, it returns $1×1×3=3$.
         When `n = 2`, it returns $3×3=9$.
 When `n = 5`, it returns $9×9×3=243$.

-    3. If `fast_pow(x, n // 2)` were written once on each side of the multiplication, the two recursive calls would calculate exactly the same subproblem.
+    3. If the same subproblem were called once on each side of the multiplication, the two recursive calls would perform exactly the same calculation.
         Storing the result in `half` means that each level makes only one recursive call, so the recursion depth is about $\log n$.
         Making two calls would cause a great deal of repeated computation.